-5.8.1.2.7 Natural distractors are normally present and vary depending on the assessment area, animal remains should be placed out as an additional distractor (ground level, buried, etc.).
+5.8.1.2.7 Natural distractors are normally present and vary depending on the assessment area.
+If not already present, animal remains should be placed out as a distractor (ground level, buried, etc.).
 Placement of distractors in the assessment area is required when no natural distractors are present.
-Care shall be taken not to place artificial distractions in a manner that causes contamination with the training aid.
+Care shall be taken not to place artificial distractions in a manner that causes

+621 contamination with the training aid.